Start Your Mississippi LLC

 The Operating Agreement also dictates how you will handle debt, who contributed capital and what forms, and what happens should the company dissolve — e.g., how the company’s liabilities get paid and who gets what percentage of any assets left.

-The Operating Agreement could help preventing in-fighting between members.
+The Operating Agreement could help prevent in-fighting between members.
 Even if you and other members are relatives or the best of friends, money always comes between people.
 With an operating agreement, it is more difficult for one or more members and/or managers to take advantage of other members and managers.

 The Operating Agreement should also contain the activities of the LLC and a way to amend the Agreement.
 To protect your interests, even if you are a singly-held LLC, you should always create an Operating Agreement.